Scott McGillivray: Background

 McGillivray attended the University of Guelph where he received an honours degree in Commerce in 2001.
-What began as a school project about income properties developed into a business model that he would later execute himself.
-At 21, using student loans, McGillivray purchased and renovated his first rental property, and owned 5 rental properties by the time he was 23.
-He became a licensed contractor in 2004 to manage his own crews.
-He now owns hundreds of income properties across Canada and the United States.
+After college, McGillivray began working as a property developer, purchasing homes which he would then renovate and rent out.
+In 2004, he became a licensed contractor and began to manage his own crews.

-McGillivray has been an HGTV host in the US and Canada since 2008, starring in over 400 episodes of television, and is best known for the HGTV series Income Property, Moving the McGillivrays and Buyers Bootcamp.
+McGillivray has been an HGTV host in the US and Canada since 2008 and is best known for the HGTV series Income Property, Moving the McGillivrays and Buyers Bootcamp.
 He is currently in pre-production on the fourth season of his digital series and Canadian Screen Award nominee, Scott’s House Call.

-McGillivray is CEO of McGillivray Group and McGillivray Entertainment; co-founder of Keyspire which provides real estate investing education; and is a real estate investor in properties across North America.
+McGillivray is CEO of McGillivray Group, McGillivray Entertainment, and co-founder of Keyspire.
+He is also a real estate investor in properties across North America.

 Personal life

 McGillivray was born and raised in Toronto, Ontario, Canada.
 He is married to Sabrina McGillivray with two daughters.
 The family divides their time between residences in Toronto, Ontario, and Fort Myers, Florida.

-He has an older brother, Andrew, who he works with and a younger sister, Erin.
+He has a brother and a sister.